-- (1) For this part, an event is a special event if- - (a) the event is wholly, or generally, of a public nature; and - (b) the event requires the use of roads for its conduct; and - (c) the conduct of the event involves, or may reasonably be expected to involve, some inconsistency with the requirements of any of the following- - (i) the Mass, Dimensions and Loading Regulation; - (ii) the Vehicle Standards and Safety Regulation; - (iii) the Queensland Road Rules. - (2) Without limiting subsection (1), a special event would ordinarily, though not necessarily, be expected to be unique or occasional in nature.
+- (1) For this part, an event is a special event if- - (a) the event is wholly, or generally, of a public nature; and - (b) the event requires the use of roads for its conduct; and charity collections at traffic lights, fun runs, group bicycle rides for charity, walkathons

+- (c) the conduct of the event involves, or may reasonably be expected to involve, some inconsistency with the requirements of any of the following- - (i) the Vehicle Standards and Safety Regulation; - (ii) the Queensland Road Rules. - (2) Without limiting subsection (1), a special event would ordinarily, though not necessarily, be expected to be unique or occasional in nature.